astrapi69/jobj-copy/README.md

 </div>

-Utility library for simply compare java objects.
+Utility library for simply copy java objects.

 If you like this project put a ⭐ and donate.